Wchenghui/handwritten_recognition_tensorflow/README.md

 ### Overview
 This project uses two algorithms to train on the MNIST database.
 One is BP neural network(BPNN), the other is Convolution neural network(CNN).
 After training, the CNN training model will be saved.
 In another python script, the model will be restored to predict.
 At last, the Python GUI script achieves the handwritten digit recognition system package.
+This project run in Ubuntu 16.04 Kylin 16.04 LTS, TensorFlow 1.0, Python 2.7

 This projects consists of four scripts: